onsuk/Vanilla-JS-study/README.md

 # Vanilla-JS Study
-Try some shits with Vanilla-JS
+Try some shits with Vanilla-JS and HTML